 Another one on the list of purple indoor plants that you will love watching grow is Purple Passion.

-Purple Passion can reach up to 8 feet tall with purple fuzzy hairs on its velvety green leaves.
+Purple Passion can reach 8 feet tall with purple fuzzy hairs on its velvety green leaves.

 The basic requirements of Purple Passion are: